pschaeflein/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0/Update-MgServicePrincipal.md

     - `[Type <String>]`: Specifies whether this delegated permission should be considered safe for non-admin users to consent to on behalf of themselves, or whether an administrator should be required for consent to the permissions.
 This will be the default behavior, but each customer can choose to customize the behavior in their organization (by allowing, restricting or limiting user consent to this delegated permission.)
     - `[UserConsentDescription <String>]`: A description of the delegated permissions, intended to be read by a user granting the permission on their own behalf.
 This text appears in consent experiences where the user is consenting only on behalf of themselves.
     - `[UserConsentDisplayName <String>]`: A title for the permission, intended to be read by a user granting the permission on their own behalf.
 This text appears in consent experiences where the user is consenting only on behalf of themselves.
     - `[Value <String>]`: Specifies the value to include in the scp (scope) claim in access tokens.
 Must not exceed 120 characters in length.
 Allowed characters are : ! # $ % & ' ( ) * + , - . / : ;  =  ? @ [ ] ^ + _  {  } ~, as well as characters in the ranges 0-9, A-Z and a-z.
 Any other character, including the space character, are not allowed.
+May not begin with ..
   - `[OwnedObjects <IMicrosoftGraphDirectoryObject[]>]`: Directory objects that are owned by this service principal.
 Read-only.
 Nullable.
+Supports $expand.
   - `[Owners <IMicrosoftGraphDirectoryObject[]>]`: Directory objects that are owners of this servicePrincipal.
 The owners are a set of non-admin users or servicePrincipals who are allowed to modify this object.
 Read-only.
 Nullable.
+Supports $expand.
   - `[PasswordCredentials <IMicrosoftGraphPasswordCredential[]>]`: The collection of password credentials associated with the service principal.
 Not nullable.
     - `[CustomKeyIdentifier <Byte[]>]`: Do not use.
     - `[DisplayName <String>]`: Friendly name for the password.
 Optional.
     - `[EndDateTime <DateTime?>]`: The date and time at which the password expires represented using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Optional.
     - `[Hint <String>]`: Contains the first three characters of the password.
 Read-only.
     - `[KeyId <String>]`: The unique identifier for the password.
     - `[SecretText <String>]`: Read-only; Contains the strong passwords generated by Azure AD that are 16-64 characters in length.
 The generated password value is only returned during the initial POST request to addPassword.
 There is no way to retrieve this password in the future.
     - `[StartDateTime <DateTime?>]`: The date and time at which the password becomes valid.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Optional.
   - `[PreferredSingleSignOnMode <String>]`: Specifies the single sign-on mode configured for this application.
 Azure AD uses the preferred single sign-on mode to launch the application from Microsoft 365 or the Azure AD My Apps.
-The supported values are password, saml, external, and oidc.
+The supported values are password, saml, notSupported, and oidc.
-  - `[PreferredTokenSigningKeyThumbprint <String>]`:
+  - `[PreferredTokenSigningKeyThumbprint <String>]`: Reserved for internal use only.
+Do not write or otherwise rely on this property.
+May be removed in future versions.
   - `[ReplyUrls <String[]>]`: The URLs that user tokens are sent to for sign in with the associated application, or the redirect URIs that OAuth 2.0 authorization codes and access tokens are sent to for the associated application.
 Not nullable.
   - `[SamlSingleSignOnSettings <IMicrosoftGraphSamlSingleSignOnSettings>]`: samlSingleSignOnSettings
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[RelayState <String>]`: The relative URI the service provider would redirect to after completion of the single sign-on flow.
   - `[ServicePrincipalNames <String[]>]`: Contains the list of identifiersUris, copied over from the associated application.
 Additional values can be added to hybrid applications.
 These values can be used to identify the permissions exposed by this app within Azure AD.
 For example,Client apps can specify a resource URI which is based on the values of this property to acquire an access token, which is the URI returned in the 'aud' claim.The any operator is required for filter expressions on multi-valued properties.
 Not nullable.
+Supports $filter (eq, NOT, ge, le, startsWith).
   - `[ServicePrincipalType <String>]`: Identifies if the service principal represents an application or a managed identity.
 This is set by Azure AD internally.
 For a service principal that represents an application this is set as Application.
 For a service principal that represent a managed identity this is set as ManagedIdentity.
+  - `[SignInAudience <String>]`: Specifies the Microsoft accounts that are supported for the current application.
+Read-only.
+Supported values are:AzureADMyOrg: Users with a Microsoft work or school account in my organization’s Azure AD tenant (single-tenant).AzureADMultipleOrgs: Users with a Microsoft work or school account in any organization’s Azure AD tenant (multi-tenant).AzureADandPersonalMicrosoftAccount: Users with a personal Microsoft account, or a work or school account in any organization’s Azure AD tenant.PersonalMicrosoftAccount: Users with a personal Microsoft account only.
   - `[Tags <String[]>]`: Custom strings that can be used to categorize and identify the service principal.
 Not nullable.
+Supports $filter (eq, NOT, ge, le, startsWith).
   - `[TokenEncryptionKeyId <String>]`: Specifies the keyId of a public key from the keyCredentials collection.
 When configured, Azure AD issues tokens for this application encrypted using the key specified by this property.
 The application code that receives the encrypted token must use the matching private key to decrypt the token before it can be used for the signed-in user.
   - `[TokenIssuancePolicies <IMicrosoftGraphTokenIssuancePolicy[]>]`: The tokenIssuancePolicies assigned to this service principal.
+Supports $expand.
     - `[AppliesTo <IMicrosoftGraphDirectoryObject[]>]`:
     - `[Definition <String[]>]`: A string collection containing a JSON string that defines the rules and settings for a policy.
 The syntax for the definition differs for each derived policy type.
 Required.
     - `[IsOrganizationDefault <Boolean?>]`: If set to true, activates this policy.
 There can be many policies for the same policy type, but only one can be activated as the organization default.
 Optional, default value is false.